sigscape/MuTopia/README.rst

     $ mutopia study summary tutorial.study.01

 which prints out a table of the trials, with the best performing trials at the top.
+You can use the column "user_attrs_model_path" to find the saved checkpoint for each trial.
+At this point, we can switch over to the python API!